seanmpuckett/sai/docs/Keywords.md

 #### into using

 The addition of **using** lets you call an external function.
-The function must always `return` the value you wish to be used as the accumulator so the value can be preserved across function calls.
+The function must always `return` the value you wish to be used as the sum so the value can be preserved across function calls.
 (The block version of **into** takes care of this for you.)

 	    set ageTotal to task as accumulator, row return accumulator + row.age